Layout Manager Selection Guide

 When TextKit 1 Is the Right Choice

-Section titled “When TextKit 1 Is the Right Choice”- Glyph-level access — Custom glyph substitution, glyph inspection, typography tools
+Section titled “When TextKit 1 Is the Right Choice”- Glyph-level access — Custom glyph substitution, glyph inspection, typography tools.
+TextKit 2 has zero glyph APIs; you’d need to drop to Core Text.

-- Multi-page/multi-column layout — NSTextLayoutManager supports only one container
+- Multi-page/multi-column layout — NSTextLayoutManager supports only one container.
+No workaround exists.

 - Custom NSLayoutManager subclass — Significant investment in